Chipdelmal/Chipdelmal.github.io/_artsci/2022-04-04-LegoOptimizer.md

 * __Input:__ *Decoded image blocks mappings, and image with highlighted blocks*
 * __Output:__ *Final panel with portrait and bill of materials.*

 Finally, we need to compute the number of blocks and shapes of each color that will be needed to build our portrait.
+I wanted to make use of the same function I coded for the [PixArt-Beads](./2022-03-10-PixelArt.html) code, so all this part of the code does is to reshape everything so that it can fit the aforementioned function with as [little modifications as possible](https://github.com/Chipdelmal/LegoOptimizer/blob/main/functions.py#L258).

+Running this final piece of the puzzle gives us the following:

 <center><img src="/media/lego/sami_FNL.png" style="width:100%;"></center>

 # Notes

 <!-- # Gallery